Religion & Philosophy

 Parents have a legal right to withdraw their child wholly or partly from Religious Education (RE) if they so wish, as outlined in the School Standards and Framework Act 1998.

-Any parent who would like to exercise this right should contact the Mr Comerford (Principal) in writing by writing to the Principal's PA (staffordc@harrissouthnorwood.org.uk).
+Any parent who would like to exercise this right should contact Mr Comerford (Principal) in writing by writing to the Principal's PA (staffordc@harrissouthnorwood.org.uk).
 The Academy will arrange to discuss their request and the practical arrangements that will apply during RE lessons.
-While this decision is fully respected, parents are encouraged to be aware that withdrawal may mean their child misses opportunities to develop understanding of different beliefs, cultures, and worldviews, which play an important role in personal development, mutual respect, and preparation for life in a diverse society.
-The knowledge and understanding developed in RE is also fundamental to fully understanding many other school subejcts such as English Literature, History and Geography.
+While this decision is fully respected, parents are encouraged to be aware that withdrawal may mean their child misses opportunities to develop an understanding of different beliefs, cultures, and worldviews, which play an important role in personal development, mutual respect, and preparation for life in a diverse society.
+The knowledge and understanding developed in RE is also fundamental to fully understanding many other school subjects such as English Literature, History and Geography.
 We strongly advise parents to consider carefully whether such a request is in their child's best interests.
 All faiths and worldviews are respected as part of HASN's RE curriculum.

 Religious Education throughout the curriculum: